Revision Rhinoplasty Before & After

 What problems do revision rhinoplasty address?

 Individuals may choose to undergo a revision rhinoplasty to modify an aesthetic concern or to correct a functional problem.
 In some cases, an individual may want to address both the appearance of the nose and a structural issue.
 An individual may be dissatisfied with the aesthetic outcome of the primary surgery for a variety of reasons, such as asymmetry or abnormal scarring.
-Functional problems can include the impediment of proper breathing, possibly resulting from the removal of too much cartilage in the first surgery.
+Functional problems can include the restriction of proper breathing, possibly resulting from the removal of too much cartilage in the first surgery.

 What happens during the rhinoplasty surgery?